This home has an orderly yard.

 - 5 or more separate code violation tickets are issued within 24 months.

 The City has specific codes (view Sec.
-12-18) to address trash and outdoor storage.
+12-18 and 20-42) to address trash and outdoor storage.
 Please familiarize yourself with the following codes so you can help keep your neighborhood looking its best.
 If a complaint is made, a City code enforcement inspector will investigate and if warranted, send a violation notice to the property owner and, if applicable, the tenant of the property.
 The owner or tenant then has 7 days to correct the violation.
 If not corrected, the City will provide the services to correct the violation and assess the cost to the property owner.
 In some cases a summons may be issued, requiring a court appearance.
 To report a trash or yard maintenance problem in your neighborhood, call Code Enforcement at 970-224-6046.

 Trash Disposal Tips